Published June 30, 2023. Updated October 29, 2023. Open access. | Purchase book ❯ |

 Recognition: ♂♂ 21.9 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=6.0 cm. ♀♀ 22.0 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.8 cm..1 Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males, expanded digital pads, and granular scales on the dorsum and belly.
 The Poe’s Anole (Anolis poei) can be identified from other co-occurring anoles based on its small size, green dorsum, and its dewlap coloration consisting of a central patch of green bars on an uniformly white background (Fig. 1).1 Females of A. poei differ from males and from females of other cloud forest anoles by lacking a dewlap and by having a solid green dorsum with the occasional pale mid-dorsal stripe.1 The morphologically similar A. gemmosus occurs north of the known distribution of A. poei.2

-Natural history: Anolis poei is one of four anole species that are commonly found in the cloud forests of Bolívar province.1 The species inhabits old-growth cloud forests as well as forest edge, riparian forest, and pastures with scattered bushes.1,3 Poe’s Anoles are active during cloudy and sunny days on stems and ferns in the cloud forest understory.3 At night, they sleep on leaves, ferns, lianas, and vines 50–450 cm above the ground.1,3
+Natural history: Anolis poei is one of four anole species that are commonly found in the cloud forests of Bolívar province.1 The species inhabits old-growth cloud forests as well as forest edge, riparian forest, and pastures with scattered bushes.1,3 This species seems to occur in higher densities along semi-open habitats rather than in close-canopy situations.
+Poe’s Anoles are active during cloudy and sunny days on stems and ferns in the cloud forest understory.3 At night, they prefer to sleep on flimsy perches that will move if disturbed by a predator, including leaves, ferns, lianas, and vines 50–450 cm above the ground.1,3 Nothing is known about reproduction in this species, but anole lizards in general lay clutches of a single egg.

 Conservation: Endangered Considered to be facing a high risk of extinction in the near future..
 Anolis poei is proposed to be listed in this category, instead of Data Deficient,4 on the basis of the species’ extremely limited extent of occurrence (estimated to be under 200 km2), the low number of extant populations (=3), and the ongoing loss of cloud forest in its area of distribution.
 Most of the habitat of A. poei has already been converted to pastures and agricultural fields, an environment in which the species does not survive.
 Furthermore, Poe’s Anoles have not been recorded in any of Ecuador’s national parks.